Part-Time Education Programs

 • Flexible scheduling across terms

-If you are a working teacher pursuing a master’s in education part-time, ask whether your school district offers tuition reimbursement or salary lane advancement for graduate credits.
-Many districts incentivize continuing education.
+If you are a working teacher pursuing a master’s in education part-time, note that many school districts offer tuition reimbursement or salary lane advancement for graduate credits.

 Format comparison